openwisp/openwisp-docs/general/code-of-conduct.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 If you feel you have been falsely or unfairly accused of violating this
-Code of Conduct, you should notify OpenWISP with a short explanation of
+Code of Conduct, you should
+`get in touch with the OpenWISP community managers <#contact-info>`_
+by sending a short explanation of your grievance.

-your grievance.
-Your grievance will be handled in accordance with our
+Your grievance will be handled in accordance with
-existing governing policies.
+our existing governing policies.

 8. Scope
 ~~~~~~~~